Serpent Men: Cthulhu Mythos

 Lin Carter and Clark Ashton Smith adapted the race for inclusion in the Cthulhu Mythos, inspired by H. P. Lovecraft's 1921 short story "The Nameless City", which refers to an Arabian city built by a pre-human reptilian race.
 Lovecraft's 1936 story "The Haunter of the Dark" explicitly mentions the "serpent men of Valusia" as being one-time possessors of the Shining Trapezohedron.
 However, the Cthulhu Mythos was already connected to the works of Robert E. Howard (a contemporary and correspondent of H. P. Lovecraft as well as a direct contributor to the Mythos itself).
 In this case, the Serpent Men were created for the first Kull story.
 The character of Kull later made an appearance in a Bran Mak Morn story, Kings of the Night, while in another such story, "Worms of the Earth", Bran Mak Morn explicitly refers to Cthulhu and R'lyeh.
 Many Conan stories written by Howard are also part of the Mythos.

 Conan

 The fictional settings of King Kull and Robert E. Howard's other creation, Conan the Barbarian, are linked through Howard's essay The Hyborian Age.
 This states that Valusia, and its Thurian Age, existed in some time before Conan's Hyborian Age (the land was reshaped in between the story cycles by an undefined cataclysm).
-The Serpent Men didn't, however, appear in any Conan story written by Robert E. Howard himself.
+The Serpent Men do not, however, appear in any Conan story written by Robert E. Howard himself.

+They made a reappearance in "Shadows in the Skull" by L. Sprague de Camp and Lin Carter, the last of the stories collected in Conan of Aquilonia.
+In that story, Conan encounters a colony of Serpent Men hiding out in what would correspond to South Africa, the remaining allies of his arch-enemy, the sorcerer Thoth-Amon, after Conan eliminated all of his human allies.
+These are in fact Serpent Women, who magically show an alluring female appearance to King Conan and plan on sacrificing him while Thoth-Amon watches from hiding.
+Their deception is discovered by Conan's teenage son, Conn, who sees at first what appears to be a beautiful girl; but her reflection in a burnished shield reveals the woman's true identity by showing him a serpent-like head.
+Conan and Conn eventually settle their conflict with Thoth-Amon, while the Aquailonian knights slay all of the Serpent Women.

 In The Temple of Abomination, written by Howard and completed by Richard L. Tierney, the Irish pirate Cormac Mac Art encounters a single Serpent Man still dominating a sinister temple in a forsaken corner of King Arthur's Britain.